U bent hier

-With a total population of approx. 25,5 million people, Australia has not presented a widespread community transmission of COVID-19: on 22 July 2020, there have been 12.896 confirmed cases (with 214 people currently admitted to hospitals); 128 have died and 8653 have been reported as recovered; approx. 3.651.000 tests have been conducted across Australia.
-During the last 10 days Melbourne (city capital of Victoria) has been facing a second wave with 300-400 new cases per day and is currently in lockdowm (at least till mid-August).
+With a total population of approx. 25,5 million people, Australia has not presented a widespread community transmission of COVID-19: at 13 November 2020, there have been 27,698 confirmed cases (with 23 people currently admitted to hospitals); 907 have died and 25,296 have been reported as recovered; approx. 9,270,000 tests have been conducted across Australia.

 2. Preventive measures

-Generally it is still mandatory for employees to work from home (at least till end of July), unless the company operates in an essential sector (public services, utilities, transport, food & beverage, etc.).
+Generally it is still mandatory for employees to work from home, unless the company operates in an essential sector (public services, utilities, transport, food & beverage, etc.).

-The Australian borders will stay closed for several months (possibly at least till November, in order to prevent foreign travelers to infect the Australian population.
+The Australian borders will stay closed for several months (at least till March 2021), in order to prevent foreign travelers to infect the Australian population.
 Once re-opened, a 14-day quarantine can be expected.

 3. Exit strategy